 Whether you’re looking to sell or simply wanting to increase the value of your home, undertaking a remodeling project could be a smart move.
 Although it may sound like a significant project that will drain time and resources, it really doesn’t have to be.
-There are some simple tips and tricks that can make a remodeling project simple yet highly effective.
+While you can't magically put your home in a gated community, there are some simple tips and tricks that can make a remodeling project simple yet highly effective.
 It’s all about knowing the right ways to approach it.
 That’s where this guide comes in handy.

 We’ve compiled information about every aspect of home improvement for increasing the value of your home.
 This guide is packed full of our top tips, pieces of valuable advice, and practical ways to approach your remodeling project.
 By the time you’re done reading, you’ll have plenty of great ideas for improving your own home and increasing its value.
 And don’t worry, we cover areas for all budgets, meaning you can find inspiration even if your resources are limited.

 If you’ve made the decision to sell, there are a few key points you should consider before putting your home on the market.
 You need to make sure it’s in the best possible shape, and that you’re in the right position to sell.
 Below, we’ve outlined some of the essential things you should look out for when deciding if you’re ready to sell:

 - Financial position.
 Do you have your finances in order?
 How much do you have left on your current mortgage, and can you afford to upgrade your house?
 Will you be buying a new property of switching to a rental?
 How much is your house worth and how much value do you want to add?
 These are all vital questions you need to ask yourself before you sell.
 Also, keep in mind agents commissions and closing costs to determine what you will ultimately net.
 These normally total 7.5% to 9% of the selling price.